 - Understanding the wine making process – from viticulture and terroir to headed down boards and battonage.

 - Studying history – Australian in particular – a trip down memory lane for those who remember: the year Azaria Chamberlain disappeared at Ayers Rock; the controversial winged keel; the decade of the ’90s which had more hits than the Beatles, The Stolen Generations; Mother Mary McKillop’s beatification – the book reflects on what was happening in Australia and the world through the prism of wines.

 - Once the draft was done – reviews of translation (two different checks done)

 - Typeset to the English artwork with two further checks of the layout

 - Incorporating various rounds of changes (all of the steps were occurring in unison up to this point)

 - Proofread in entirety

 - Project finalisation.

 Congratulations to Penfolds for the vision to produce this seminal work which acknowledges the importance of the China audience.
 That audience will now realise the value and unique qualities of the Penfolds range and see it in an historical perspective; they will also understand Australia’s evolution through the development of wines perhaps casting a mirror at China’s own evolving wine drinking society.

 And to our team, well done on such a thorough approach and a beautiful result!
-Looking forward to 2014 with even grander projects!
+Looking forward to more grand projects in the future!